fedemgp/pyspark_data_mocker/docs/documentation/schema_infering.md

 **it's not magic**.
 Note that the date column of `grades.exams` was not inferred to a `date` column type.
 Sometimes it is needed to use the manual schema definition to have the value we need.

+> **NOTE**: This behavior is fixed starting from pyspark 3.3.
+From that version and beyond, it infers date columns, but
+> spark considers all date-kind values as datetime
 ## Column types
 You can define the type of column of each type that [Spark supports](https://spark.apache.org/docs/latest/sql-ref-datatypes.html)! you don't have any restriction whatsoever (kind of, but more of that later).